Lyle Alzado: College career

 After he did not receive a college scholarship offer, Alzado played for Kilgore College, a community college in Kilgore, Texas.
 Two years after joining he was asked to leave the team; he later said it was for befriending a black teammate.
 He went to play for Yankton College in South Dakota.
 Though playing in relative obscurity in the NAIA, Alzado nonetheless gained notice by the NFL when Denver Broncos' coach and scout Stan Jones having been taken off the road by automobile trouble, decided to pass the time at nearby Montana Tech, one of Yankton's opponents.
 Montana Tech's coaches were showing him films of their star running back Don Heater, but Jones was impressed with the unknown defensive lineman Alzado squaring off against Montana Tech's offense and passed back a favorable report to his team.
-The Broncos ultimately drafted Alzado in the fourth round of the 1971 draft.
+The Broncos ultimately drafted Alzado 79th overall in the fourth round of the 1971 draft.
 Alzado went back to Yankton after his rookie season to get his college degree.
 He received a B.A. in physical education with an emphasis in secondary education.
 During his college years, Alzado participated in amateur boxing making it to the semi-finals of the 1969 Midwest Golden Gloves Boxing Tournament, held in Omaha.